rodeketan/CC_Fraud_app/README.md

 # Project Overview

-Built and evaluated multiple models for the detection of fraudulent transactions in a highly imbalanced dataset.
+Built and evaluated multiple models for the detection of fraudulent transactions in a highly imbalanced data set.
 * Logistic Regression
 * Random Forest
 * XGBoost